-As part of the last formal valuation, as at 31 December 2018, the Trustees worked with the Society to agree the funding position, strategy and contributions for the future.
-To correct the shortfall, the Society agreed to pay additional contributions of £7 million p.a. until 31 January 2031.
-The Society also agreed to continue to meet the Scheme's expenses and to pay further contributions of £7 million p.a. for the period 1 February 2031 to 30 June 2033 to further improve the security of your benefits.
+As part of the last formal valuation, as at 31 December 2021, the Trustees worked with the Society to agree the funding position, strategy and contributions for the future.
+To correct the shortfall, the Society agreed to pay additional contributions of £7 million p.a. until 31 January 2027.

-If the assumptions do not turn out to be right, it may be necessary for further contributions to be paid for the shortfall to be eliminated by 2031.
-Although there is a shortfall in the Scheme as at 31 December 2020, all members who have retired are still receiving their full pension amounts.
+If the assumptions do not turn out to be right, it may be necessary for further contributions to be paid for the shortfall to be eliminated by 2027.
+Although there is a shortfall in the Scheme as at 31 December 2023, all members who have retired are still receiving their full pension amounts.